Black sunbird: Taxonomy

-Specific name: Leptocoma aspasia
+Previously was placed in the genus Nectarinia, before it was revised in 2016.

 Habitat

 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical mangrove forest.
 The black sunbird prefers a variety of forest types, especially at the forest edge.
 They are common in coconut plantations and other cultivations, such as shrubs and gardens.

 Diet

 These birds forage for various arthropods, as well as fruit and nectar from flowers and trees.
-They often forage alone, in pairs or family groups, and occasionally they’re found in larger flocks; rarely do they join mixed-species flocks.
-They’re very active throughout their forage.
+They often forage alone, in pairs or family groups, and occasionally they are found in larger flocks; rarely do they join mixed-species flocks.
+They are very active throughout their forage.
 The birds obtain most of their food from gleaning, and hover-gleaning as they catch their food from out the air.

 Song and sounds

 The song and sound is a rapid, sweet cadence lasting 1.5-4 seconds in duration.
 It consists of single or a series of high-pitched sibilant notes; rapid fire double notes, one is higher than the other, clear hallow peep; a rapid slurred, shrill zi-zi-zi-ziclosing with the flight call pit-pit-pit.